magento/devdocs/src/release/availability.md

 ## {{ site.data.var.ce }} roadmap

-The following table contains the status of items on the {{ site.data.var.ce }} roadmap:
+The following table contains the status of items on the {{ site.data.var.ce }} roadmap (items are subject to change):

 {% include roadmap.md data=site.data.roadmap %}